 How Manifest Climate Can Help Fulfill TCFD Requirements in Canada

-In our view, mandatory reporting in alignment with the TCFD for publicly traded companies in Canada is a matter of when, not if.
+Mandatory TCFD reporting for publicly traded companies in Canada is a matter of when, not if.
 The power of the TCFD lies not just in its ability to improve transparency on climate-related risks and opportunities; it’s also a scaffold on which to build the business expertise required to move toward, and navigate in, a low-carbon world, and that remains true whether or not a business decides, or is mandated by law, to disclose its climate risks and opportunities.
 Manifest Climate is already working with companies that do not have an obligation to make any public climate-related disclosures to develop their TCFD expertise, helping them deliver credible, comprehensive climate risk disclosures.